Vegan Strawberry Coconut Nice Cream

 My experience with dairy-free ice creams is that they are best consumed on the same day you make them.
 Otherwise, they freeze very hard.
 That said, if you freeze this recipe more than a few hours, you’ll just need to let it warm up a bit before you try to scoop it.
 15 minutes on the countertop before serving should do it.

-Here’s a dairy-free, vegan Strawberry & Vanilla Bean Ice Cream recipe that is perfect for clean-eating diets.
-This is a healthy and delicious treat!
+Here’s a dairy-free, Vegan Strawberry Coconut Nice Cream recipe that is perfect for warm weather.
+This is a healthy and delicious treat with no refined sugars!

 - 1 cup unsweetened soy milk*